 The food is in a word, “different”.
 Traditional Icelandic dishes would not for the most part agree with the American or even British palate.
 However, it is said that their version of the venerable Hot Dog is the best in the universe – especially if consumed from a little cart along the waterfront where you can find a photo of Bill Clinton enjoying one a few years ago!
 Saying that, you can find anything to suit your taste, especially in Reykjavik, as you might expect from an international city.

+There is plenty to do and lots to enjoy – whatever you do, you can’t go wrong.
 Iceland is great – feel free to explore, and you will enjoy your trip.
-Just watch the weather!